 Here are some steps to follow to test your USP:

-Create Variations: For example, make two landing pages for the same product that are the same in every way except for the USP.
+1. Create Variations: Make two landing pages that are the exact same except for the USP.

-Split Your Audience: Evenly and randomly split traffic to the page or advertisement.
+2. Split Your Audience: Evenly and randomly split the traffic to the page or advertisement.

-Track the Metrics: Often, the metric you’ll want to track is conversions, as this will tell you if your USP is successful.
+3. Track the Metrics: Track the conversion metrics to tell you if your USP is successful.

-Pick the Winner: Choose the better performing USP.
+4. Pick the Winner: Identify the better performing USP and share it across platforms.

 Even after you’ve landed on a USP, it’s important to test it against other USPs from time to time.
 Or, you could simply tweak a few words and see if it performs better.
-That way you’ll always be moving towards optimization.
-For more, check out The Traffic Company’s beginner guide to A/B testing.
+That way, you’ll always be moving towards optimization.
+For more, check out WebFX’s beginner guide to A/B testing.

 Now that you have a polished and tested USP, it’s time to put it to use.
 Plaster it across your website and ads, and use it to develop a sales pitch to use in one-on-one meetings with prospects.
 For your USP to do its magic, your potential buyers need to see and hear it.